kg3354/jsDbFrontend/instructions.md

 ## Day 3, May 27 2024 - Main page

-The first thing i realized that is my previous approach on getting the trading pair is wrong.
+The first thing i realized that is my previous approach to getting the trading pair is wrong.
 I called the wrong api, and i changed my Day1's instructions to what i wrongly used.
 That API call is actually getting my asset pairs from the sandbox.
 I wrote a new NodeJs file that actually gets the correct pair.

-The new all_product.js file does what i intentially do, which is getting the possible trading pairs.
-It genearete a json file containing the useable pairs, and now i can choose the pairs freely.
+The new all_product.js file does what I intentially do, which is getting the possible trading pairs.
+It generate a json file containing the useable pairs, and now I can choose the pairs freely.

 to get the pair: